This page describes how to batch edit records.

 There are two options for batch editing specimen records: you can change a value for 1) the entire set of records in your collection or 2) change a value for a subset of records.

-2. Option A: To apply batch changes to all records, click on “Display Table” in the Record Search Form, then click the edit icon Edit Icon above the resulting table of all records from your collection.
-Continue to step 3.
 Option B: To apply batch changes to a subset of records, first search for the records of interest using the search form.
-Once you have the set of records to which you would like to make a batch edit, click on the edit icon Edit Icon at the top of your selected table of records. recordsearchform_batchedit
+Once you have the set of records to which you would like to make a batch edit, click the Batch Edit Button at the top of your selected table of records.

 ⚠️ It is easy to inadvertently change text you did not intend to change.
 Generally, the more specific your “Current Value:” text, the less likely you are to run into unintended consequences.
 If possible, get an estimate from your record table of how many records should be affected, and check that against the number of records cited in the warning.
 If the numbers do not match, rethink your strategy.